-Lately I have been building mobile applications that were to be employed under tough circumstances.
+I have several years of experience with building offline-capable Progressive Web Apps to be used under tough circumstances.
 Bad/non-existent network connections, users with little computer experience and often a need to get the application working fast, since they were built to support on-going health responses.
 This work was meaningful and interesting, and lies very close to my heart.
 If you are working on anything similar to this I’d be extra interested to hear from you!

 2015-2016 (+ a short stint 2017)

 A software development NGO focused on building systems to support public health, mostly in west Africa.